sevenseasofbri/tp/docs/UserGuide.md

 This section explains certain technical terms used in the guide which may require more detail.

-* *Command Line Interface (CLI)* - Text-based user interface which the application uses to interact with the user
-* *logging* - Keeping a record of information about events which take place, specific to the application
-* *syntax* - Rules in which a command must be run
-* *voltage source* - A device which can maintain a fixed voltage
-* *load components* - A component which consumes electric power
-* *resistors* - A component which provides electrical resistance
+Term | Explanation
+-|-
-* *capacitors* - A component which stores electrical energy in an electrical field
-* *inductors* - A component which stores energy in a magnetic field when electric *current* flows throw it
+*capacitors* | A component which stores electrical energy in an electrical field *Command Line Interface (CLI)* | Text-based user interface which the application uses to interact with the user *current* | Flow of electric charge in a circuit *inductors* | A component which stores energy in a magnetic field when electric *current* flows throw it *integer* | A whole number
-* *current* - Flow of electric charge in a circuit
-* *power* - Rate at which electrical energy is transferred by a circuit
-* *logic gate* - Physical electronic device implementing a Boolean function
+*load components* | A component which consumes electric power *logging* | Keeping a record of information about events which take place, specific to the application *logic gate* | Physical electronic device implementing a Boolean function *power* | Rate at which electrical energy is transferred by a circuit *resistors* | A component which provides electrical resistance *root* | A point of reference for which other points can be traced back to *syntax* | Rules in which a command must be run *voltage source* | A device which can maintain a fixed voltage